Jake Segal is a Managing Director, Impact Advisory and Public Sector Practice at Social Finance.

 Jake also serves as a Commissioner on the California 100 Commission, a statewide initiative focused on developing a vision and strategy for California’s next century that is innovative, sustainable, and equitable.

-Prior to Social Finance, Jake was a Case Team Leader with The Bridgespan Group, a nonprofit consulting firm, where he worked with a variety of nonprofit and philanthropic organizations focusing on health care and impact investing, including acting as a facilitator for the US National Advisory Board for Impact Investing and a lead author of the Board’s report, Private Capital for Public Good.
+Prior to Social Finance, Jake was a Case Team Leader with The Bridgespan Group, a nonprofit consulting firm, where he worked with a variety of nonprofit and philanthropic organizations focusing on health care and impact investing.
 Earlier in his career, he worked at BCG, where he focused on global health investment and planning.